qexat/garnet/README.md

 # Runtime/language model goals

-Things where you might need to need to make explicit design tradeoffs.
-It concerns the overlap of design and implementation.
-These are essentially directions explore rather than hard-and-fast rules, and may change with time.
+These are the goals I'm thinking about where we might need to need to make explicit design tradeoffs to make something that is possible to implement effectively.
+These are essentially directions to explore rather than hard-and- fast rules, and may change with time.

  * Simplicity over runtime performance -- Rust and Go are very different places on this spectrum, but I think OCaml demonstrates you should be